pinkylohc/Search-Engine/README.md

 2. `cd searchengine`, change current path to the spring boot folder
 3. `./mvnw spring-boot:run`, maven is used

-* you can verify the set up by visiiting `http://localhost:8080` and see a "Hello World" message
+* you can verify the set up by visiting `http://localhost:8080` and see a "Hello World" message

 ### 3. Run the React.js (frontend)